smartdatalake/simsearch/README.md

 With SimSearch, users can request the top-k results across all examined attributes and get each result ranked by an aggregate similarity score.
 This library builds specialized indices for each specific attribute type.
 It supports two alternative methods for similarity search:

-- *Top-k rank aggregation*: Under this [paradigm](https://dl.acm.org/doi/10.1145/1391729.1391730), a ranked list of candidate entities is retrieved separately for each attribute based on individual similarity queries at the respective data sources or internal indices.
+- *Top-k rank aggregation*: Under this [paradigm](https://dl.acm.org/doi/10.1145/1391729.1391730), a ranked list of candidate entities is retrieved separately for each attribute based on individual similarity queries against the respective data sources or internal indices.
 Then, these individual ranked lists are combined to yield the final top-k results and their aggregate scores.
 - *Top-k pivot-based search*: Taking advantage of a [multi-metric indexing mechanism](https://doi.org/10.1109/ICDE.2016.7498318), this method chooses a small number of reference values (a.k.a. pivots) per attribute and can significantly speed up query execution.
-However, this is feasible only when all involved attributes are ingested and indexed internally using a modified and extended R-tree implementation originally published [here](https://github.com/davidmoten/rtree-multi).
+However, this is feasible only when all involved attributes are ingested and indexed in memory using a modified and extended R-tree implementation originally published [here](https://github.com/davidmoten/rtree-multi).

-SimSearch can be deployed either as a standalone Java application or as a RESTful web service, as detailed next.
+SimSearch can be deployed either as a [standalone Java application](#standalone-execution) or as a [RESTful web service](#launching-simsearch-as-web-service).

 ## Documentation